Preparing and submitting proposals requires collaboration. We are here to help.

 - Collaborations with Weill Cornell Medicine follow a single, unified process.

 - Collaborations or other foreign activities may need review by the export controls team.
 As early as possible in your planning, contact your GCO or the Export Controls Officer to help determine if additional steps need to be taken to ensure that the project is carried out as seamlessly as possible.

 - International visitors, travel, or work.
 If you plan to work with international visitors here, or work or travel abroad, following the relevant guidelines may require planning.

 - Proposal submission systems: Proposal Development, Review, Submission page.

 - Research data planning help: Research Data Management Service Group.

 Deadlines / Scheduling

-Tip: Your science/technical content does not have to be complete when you submit to OSP.
+Tip: Your science/technical content does not have to be complete when you submit it to OSP.
 You can keep working while OSP reviews the rest of the proposal.

 - Sponsor submission systems may require an account.
 When submitting to an external sponsor, you may need to register for an account and be affiliated with Cornell University in that system.
-This includes Federal systems such as Grants.gov Workspace, NIH's eRA Commons/Assist and NSF Fastlane/Research.gov, as well as other systems used by foundations and non-profits.
+This includes Federal systems such as Grants.gov Workspace, NIH's eRA Commons/Assist, and NSF Fastlane/Research.gov, as well as other systems used by foundations and non-profits.
 Each system requires separate accounts and affiliations, and these processes can take several days to complete.
-Please plan accordingly to allow sufficient time for account set up and affiliation in the various systems.
+Please plan accordingly to allow sufficient time for account setup and affiliation in the various systems.
 Ask your research administrator or GCO for information about any electronic submission systems you may need to use.